thecppzoo/zoo/essay/swar/latency.md

 In our Robin Hood implementation there are many examples of our generation of a SIMD of boolean results and the immediate use of those booleans as SIMD values for further computation.
 I believe this helps our SWAR, ["software SIMD"](https://github.com/thecppzoo/zoo/blob/em/essay-swar-latency.md/glossary.md#software-simd) implementations to be competitive with the software that uses "hardware SIMD".

-This also shows a notorious deficiency in the efforts to standardize in C++ the interfaces for hardware SIMD: The results of lane-wise processing (vertical processing) that generate booleans would generate "mask" values of types that are bitfields of the results of comparisons, not SIMD type values.
-So, if you were to consume these results in further SIMD processing, you'd need to convert and adjust the bitfields in general purpose registers into SIMD registers, this "back and forth SIMD-scalar" conversions would add further performance penalties that compiler optimizers might not be able to eliminate, for a variety of reasons that are out of the scope of this document, wait for us to write an essay that contains the phrase "cuckoo-bananas".
+This also shows a notorious deficiency in the efforts to standardize in C++ the interfaces for hardware SIMD: The results of lane-wise processing (vertical processing) that generate booleans would generate "mask" values of types that are bitfields of the results of comparisons, an "scalar" to be used in [ the non-vector "General Purpose Registers", GPRs, not SIMD type values [^3].
+So, if you were to consume these results in further SIMD processing, you'd need to convert and adjust the bitfields in general purpose registers into SIMD registers, this "back and forth SIMD-scalar" conversions would add further performance penalties that compiler optimizers might not be able to eliminate, for a variety of reasons that are out of the scope of this document.
+Wait for us to write an essay that contains the phrase "cuckoo-bananas".

 Our SWAR library, in this regard, is "future proof": boolean results are just an specific form of SIMD values.
 We use this already for SIMD operations such as saturated addition: unsigned overflow (carry) is detected lane wise and lane-wise propagated to the whole lane, without conversion to scalar.
 Saturation is implemented seamlessly as after-processing of computation, without having to convert to "scalar" (the result mask) and back.